L400-RTI/Training-material/modules/05 - Data modelling.md

 Real-time systems differ fundamentally from traditional Business Intelligence Systems.
 They must ingest, transform and serve analytical insights with sub-minute latency—often against massive, high-cardinality, high-granular datasets.
 This requires a new class of modeling techniques tailored to streaming - first architectures.

 This module delivers expert-level guidance on structuring data for streaming and hybrid workloads in Fabric’s KQL-based ecosystem, especially Eventhouse and KQL Database.
 It bridges theory and implementation through deep dives into update policies, materialized views and external tables, alongside schema strategies for performant Power BI Reports.
-These concepts are foundational to driving low-latency queries, minimizing compute cost and supporting downstream consumers like dashboards and alerting systems.
+These concepts are foundational to driving low-latency queries, minimizing compute cost and suppoReal-Time Intelligenceng downstream consumers like dashboards and aleReal-Time Intelligenceng systems.

 #### Business Value